pendo-io/pendo-mobile-sdk/ios/pnddocs/flutter-ios.md

 [Flutter Codeless POC video](https://user-images.githubusercontent.com/56674958/153876161-c1017a0d-ad5e-4837-9746-4317d1183f18.mov)

 ## Pivots
-Please pay attention to the following APIs ``` setup ``` and ```startSession``` the former *must* be called once per session and will create initial setup for the SDK, the later should be called whenever you have the visitor you would like to assign the analytics/guides to.
-In case you would like to have an anonymous visitor pass ```nil``` to the ```startSession``` and call it again as soon as you have the visitor.
+Pay attention to the following APIs ``` setup ``` and ```startSession```; the former *must* be called once per session and it creates initial setup for the SDK, the latter should be called when you have the visitor you would like to assign the analytics/guides to.
+If you want an anonymous visitor, pass ```nil``` to the ```startSession``` and call it again as soon as you have the visitor.

 ## Limitations
-* Flutter is currently only supported by our [Track-Events solution](https://support.pendo.io/hc/en-us/articles/360061487572-Pendo-for-Mobile-Track-Events-Solution)
+* Flutter is currently only supported by our [Track-Events solution](https://support.pendo.io/hc/en-us/articles/360061487572-Pendo-for-Mobile-Track-Events-Solution).
-* To support hybrid mode in Flutter please open a ticket
+* To support hybrid mode in Flutter, please open a ticket.